 Things to Do in Hallowell

-Hallowell is well known for its artistic flair and along Water Street you’ll find art everywhere including the Harlow Gallery with exhibits of local artists, and Hallowell Clay Works, offering classes and workshops, so you, too, can be a Hallowell artist.
+Hallowell is well known for its artistic flair and along Water Street you’ll find art everywhere including the Harlow Gallery with exhibits of local artists.
 The Gaslight Theater is Maine’s oldest continuously operating theater with plays ranging from Tennessee Williams to Agatha Christie.

 The charming Hubbard Free Library is in the oldest library building in Maine still serving its original function and it was built in the 1800s to look like an old English country church.

 If shopping is your delight, Hallowell’s Water Street is the place to be.
 Famous for antiques, Hallowell has an incredible selection.
-The largest store is the Hallowell Antique Mall and Brass & Friends is jammed with unique finds.
-For a true old-fashioned candy store, Scrummy Afters will have your mouth watering.
+The largest store is the Hallowell Antique Mall.
+Looking for a Maine-Made gift?
+Head to Vignettes of Maine.
+For tasty treats, visit the Scrummy Afters On Wheels in the warmer months.

 Hallowell enjoys celebrating, too.
 Fun, family events are held throughout the year, like the popular Old Hallowell Day with a parade and fireworks.